 While the Boston area has a number of excellent Thai restaurants, only a handful of them are truly authentic.
 And while Pad Thai can be a very tasty dish, sometimes it is worth branching out a bit and getting to know the wonderful tastes of true Thai fare.
 So, the question is, where do people go for authentic Thai cuisine?
-Well, Khao Sarn in Brookline is a good place to start, and The Similans in Cambridge has some authentic Thai dishes.
-But perhaps the top choice in the Boston area is a little storefront near Coolidge Corner in Brookline called Dok Bua, a truly fantastic Thai restaurant.
+Well, Khao Sarn in Brookline was a good place to start though it recently closed, while The Similans in Cambridge has some authentic Thai dishes.
+But the top choice for some in the Boston area is a little storefront near Coolidge Corner in Brookline called Dok Bua, a truly fantastic Thai restaurant.

 Even though it remains relatively unknown after a number of years in business, the word seems to have gotten out at least a little bit about Dok Bua.
 In fact, it is not uncommon to see people waiting in line to get into this little Thai restaurant these days.
 So while Dok Bua may not be a truly hidden restaurant anymore, we couldn't be happier that this friendly little place in Brookline is gaining recognition that is certainly well-deserved.